aphanotus/bread/focaccia.sourdough.md

 ### Variations

+**Pesto-stuffed Focaccia**: Before the last proof, stretch the dough into a rectangle about twice the width of the final shape.
+Spread a generous amount of pesto across half the dough and fold it over.
+Be sure the pesto is room temperature; not refrigerated.

 ![](https://i.imgur.com/ohUK91n.jpg)

 **Breakfast Focaccia**: Instead of coating the dough with olive oil prior to baking, cover it with crumble topping.